Disco91/FitForecast/fitForecast/README.md

 #### **JavaScript**
 JavaScript was used to control much of the interactivity of the site.
 It was used to create the following effects:
 - The sliding effect of 'sports pills' and 'tiles (tiles.js)
-- Animate the 'smart index' gauge.
-It was used to. (smart-index-gauge.js)
+- Animate the 'smart index' gauge. (smart-index-gauge.js)
 - Calculate the different sports index scores based on weather and optimum conditions (data-controller.js)
 - Colourise the pills and smart index based on score (Select-pill.js)